Estate, Trust and Tax Planning

 A qualified adviser should be able to help with these calculations and any potential inheritance tax charges.

-You need to understand the tax you or your estate might need to pay and when.
+You must understand the tax you or your estate might need to pay and when.
 This will then allow you to put your plan into action.

-It would be best to determine how much money you need for the rest of your life.
+Determining how much money you need for the rest of your life would be best.

 Many financial planners use cash flow planning software, which helps calculate how much money you need to maintain your standard of living.